-There are various interests and rights that a court has to balance when they are deciding on visitation petitions in regard to a third party.
+Ultimately, when making a determination on visitation, there are various interests and rights that a court has to balance.
 Some of the interests that need to be weighed are:

 - The child’s interest in maintaining a connection with a non-parent who may be more important in the child’s life than a biological parent;